institutedata/capstone-NiKi0706/Documents/README/READMEFitnessBlogApp.md

 2. Browsing Blog Articles
 •	From the home page, click on the “Blog” section in the navigation bar.
 •	Browse through the list of articles.
-•	Scroll down to read the comments and leave your own comment if desired.
+•	Scroll down to the bottom of the page and if user desires to create post the user would be directed to 'Create Post' page.
+•	Another functionality would be to add comment or like articles or posts.
+This is still in development stages.

 3. Accessing Workouts
 •	Navigate to the “Workout” section in the navigation bar.
 •	Browse or search for workout routines based on your preference.
 •	Click on card selection or type in the search bar your exercise.
+•	Result of seatch would be displayed at the bottom of the workout page.
+•	The option to browse workout videos are available in the workout section.

 ## Future Enhancements